mlr-org/mlr3torch/README.md

 ```

 We now define a more complex architecture that has one single input
 which is a `lazy_tensor`.
-For that, we define first a single residual
+For that, we first dine a single residual
-layer:
+block:

 ``` r
 layer = list(